nus-cs2030s/2324-s2/docs/35-logger.md

 }
 ```

 Now, we can't compose the methods as cleanly as before.
-This is because the return value of `absWithLog` is a `Pair<Integer,String>` but `incrWithLog` accepts an `int` as its parameter.
+This is because the return value of `absWithLog` is a `Pair<Integer, String>` but `incrWithLog` accepts an `int` as its parameter.

 ```Java
 incrWithLog(absWithLog(-4));  // error
 ```

-We will need to change our methods to take in `Pair<Integer,String>` as the argument.
+We will need to change our methods to take in `Pair<Integer, String>` as the argument.

 ```Java
 Pair<Integer,String> incrWithLog(Pair<Integer,String> p) {